-Teaching Strategies have now released the next set of cohorts for teaching trainings!
+Teaching Strategies has now released the next set of cohorts for teaching trainings!

 We know that it is not always easy to find time for training, so we have broken TSG’s 3-hour introductory training into multiple virtual timeframes to try to best meet the needs of educators across the state.
 There is now an asynchronous training available for teachers through the "Develop" tab in the TSG platform.

 Please click the links below to register for free for the KEA TSG Introductory trainings:

 Approximately 40% of kindergarten children, will have their first experience in a learning environment with other children.
 Kindergarten is where a child will continue to develop their skills relative to whole child development.
 Given the varying maturation levels and degrees of preschool experience upon kindergarten entry, the use of a Kindergarten entry assessment would allow teachers to have a clear understanding of and honor the skills that children bring to kindergarten and adjust their instruction accordingly.